guybedford/require-is/README.md

 When running a build, Require-IS will by default inline the condition detection module, as well as all possible module variations loaded with Require-IS.

-To get fine-grained control over this build process there are a number of options provided to allow full flexibility.
+To get fine-grained control over this build process use the `isExclude` array option.

-### 1. Condition exclusions: isExclude
+### Condition exclusions: isExclude

 You may wish to entirely exclude a specific condition case.
 For example, to exclude all the mobile scripts from the build, and then have them only loaded dynamically if needed.